Cavity-assisted energy relaxation for quantum many-body simulations: Introduction

-Up until now, the adiabatic method is the only available way to prepare the ground state of a given strongly correlated system~\cite{jaksch:1998a}.
+Up until now, the adiabatic method is the conventional way to prepare the ground state of a given strongly correlated system~\cite{jaksch:1998a, greiner:2002a}.
 The underlying idea is to prepare a known ground state in a weakly correlated regime and transfer it to that in a desired strongly correlated regime by adiabatically changing the system parameter.
 This method is feasible when the ground-state energy gap is finite throughout the whole process.
 However, this condition is difficult to achieve because such a transition (from a weakly correlated to a strongly correlated regime) is usually a quantum phase transition, at the critical point of which the energy gap vanishes in the thermodynamic limit~\cite{sachdev:1999a}.
-Moreover, this method requires some \textit{a priori} knowledge about the system, while quantum simulation would be more useful when one has little information about it.
-As adiabatic dynamics is a slow unitary evolution, the coherence time of the system also limits its performance both during and after the preparation, whereas energy relaxation would continuously stabilize the ground state competing with decoherence.
+As adiabatic dynamics is a slow unitary evolution, the coherence time of the system also limits its performance both during and after the preparation, whereas energy relaxation would continuously stabilise the ground state competing with decoherence.